boristrs/covercrib/README.md

 tf_lite can be used for a future integration to mobile app with kivy.
 Personnal keys to connect to my spotify are not given here.
-For now it is necessary to create your owns with spotify developers and add it to an .env file like:
+For now it is necessary to create your owns with spotify developers and add it to an .env file like: <br>
 SPOTIFY_CLIENT_SECRET="" <br>
 SPOTIFY_CLIENT_ID="" <br>
 SPOTIFY_REDIRECT_URI="http://localhost:8888/callback" <br>